pepeariel/pepeariel/README.md

-- I try to find gold in data
-- My main tools are python, R and SQL
-- Here you can find some of my projects
+Here you can find some data analsys projects created using python, R and SQL

 - 📫 How to reach me:
 peddroariel@hotmail.com or